martincostello/sqllocaldb/readme.md

 ## Examples

-An example of using the API can be found [here](https://github.com/martincostello/sqllocaldb/blob/master/src/TestApp/Program.cs) in the TestApp project in the source code.
+  1. An example of using the API can be found [here](https://github.com/martincostello/sqllocaldb/blob/master/src/TestApp/Program.cs) in the TestApp project in the source code.
+  1. An runnable example solution using the API to test an ASP.NET MVC application using SQL Server with MSTest is included as [BlogSample.sln](https://github.com/martincostello/sqllocaldb/blob/master/src/BlogSample.sln) in the source code.

-An example of using the API with [EntityFramework](http://entityframework.codeplex.com/) can be found [here](https://github.com/martincostello/sqllocaldb/blob/master/src/SqlLocalDb.EFSample/Program.cs) in the source code.
+  1. An example of using the API with [EntityFramework](http://entityframework.codeplex.com/) can be found [here](https://github.com/martincostello/sqllocaldb/blob/master/src/SqlLocalDb.EFSample/Program.cs) in the source code.

 ## Feedback